adamjamesreid/dmvar/README.md

 Example samplesheet for sarek (no header required): sarek_samplesheet_example.tsv

-Example samplesheet for dmvar (header required): dmvar_samplesheet_example.csv
+Example samplesheet VCF for dmvar (header required): dmvar_samplesheet_example.csv

+Parents should have 'None' in chromosome, type and control columns